Bradford Digital Creatives: Four Schools, 102 Students, 100% Completion Rate

 • A programme delivered by a working creative professional with a track record in Bradford and beyond

-• 📻 BCB Radio — Student soundscapes broadcast on community radio
+BCB Radio Broadcast — Student soundscapes from Carlton Bolling session broadcast on community radio (29 January 2026)

-• 📰 Living North Magazine — Programme featured in 2025
+Living North Magazine — Programme featured in 2025 regional arts coverage

-• 🏆 Belle Vue Girls' Academy — Tanya invited as Guest of Honour at the school's awards evening following the programme's impact on the wider school network
+Belle Vue Girls' Academy — Tanya invited as Guest of Honour at school awards evening in recognition of programme's impact across wider Bradford school network

 102